 4. Finding & Screening Tenants

 When starting out, the task of finding good tenants can feel daunting.
-But by hiring a good property management company, you can rest assured knowing that they have plenty of experience finding and screening tenants.
+But by hiring a good property manager, you can rest assured knowing that they have plenty of experience finding and screening tenants.

 5. Tenant Eviction

-A property management company can also help in removing a problem tenant.
+A property manager can also help in removing a problem tenant.
 They have a good understanding of the local and federal eviction laws and will follow due process in accordance with these regulations.

 The Bottom Line

 Hiring a property management company comes with various benefits.
-A property management company can help you rent to quality tenants, have shorter vacancies, and keep maintenance costs low.
+They can help you rent to quality tenants, have shorter vacancies, and keep maintenance costs low.